hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/graphical_user_interface.rst

     happens here.

-After starting the GUI, the home frame gives links to the documentation and a very brief reminder how to user the pydidas GUI.
+After starting the GUI, the home frame gives links to the documentation and a very brief reminder how to use the pydidas GUI.

 The UI state